 - The line between content and relationship blurs.
 When the AI "knows" you, responds to you, and adapts to your preferences, the relationship substitution risk grows.
 This is increasingly documented in clinical settings, with researchers identifying it as a distinct dimension of generative AI addiction (Kooli, Asian Journal of Psychiatry, 2025).

-The escalation here isn’t just toward more extreme content.
-It’s toward deeper disengagement from human connection.
+Here, escalation also moves toward deeper disengagement from human connection.

 What the data shows about AI porn escalation